poppinss/indicative/readme.md

 ```

 #### toInt
-convers value to date object and returns `null` if unable to convert.
+Converts value to date object and returns `null` if unable to convert.

 ```javascript
 // raw sanitization